Musk Is Stuck in Delaware

 In a 200-page Post-Trial Opinion handed down on January 30, the Delaware Court of Chancery rescinded the 2018 Grant.
 The Chancellor found that Musk was a controlling shareholder, that the directors approving the grant were beholden to Musk, and that the proxy materials were materially misleading.
 Applying the so-called entire fairness test, the Court found that the transaction was not fair to Tesla or its shareholders.
 Consequently, the Court restored to Tesla the 303,960,630 shares underlying the voided options, thereby increasing the percentage ownership of all non-Musk shareholders by about 10%.
 The Chancellor instructed the parties (1) to confer on the form of a final order and (2) to propose a briefing schedule for any remaining issues, including legal fees.

 Plaintiff submitted its petition for costs and legal fees on March 1.
 On March 18, the parties agreed on a briefing schedule for the legal fees issue, which they amended on April 11.
-The schedule now has Defendants’ opposition due on June 7 and Plaintiff’s reply on June 21.
-The schedule also calls for submission of a proposed Order and Final Judgment by June 26, with the hearing on the legal fees motion to occur on July 8.
+The revised schedule stipulated that Defendants’ opposition to Plaintiff’s brief on legal fees was due on June 7, and Plaintiff’s reply on June 21.
+The schedule also called for submission of a proposed Order and Final Judgment by June 26, with the hearing on the legal fees motion to occur on July 8.

 Meanwhile, unbeknownst to either the Court or Plaintiff, Tesla’s directors (including Musk) had begun meeting in early February to devise a plan to undermine the Court’s rescission ruling.
 The meetings continued through April 16, though Defendants’ lawyers never mentioned what their clients were planning while they were negotiating the briefing schedule that, conveniently for them, pushed the date for entry of any final order well past the date of the shareholder vote Tesla intended to announce.

-Plaintiff Tornetta’s lawyers reacted quickly, filing motions on April 23 designed (1) to stop Defendants from attempting to litigate the 2018 Grant outside of Delaware, (2) to make clear that the Court’s ruling on rescission is “final” even if the legal fees have not yet been ruled upon, and (3) to place under the Court’s protection the 304 million Tesla shares at issue.
+Plaintiff Tornetta’s lawyers reacted quickly, filing motions on April 23 designed (1) to stop Defendants from attempting to litigate the 2018 Grant outside of Delaware, (2) to make clear that the Court’s ruling on rescission is “final” even if the legal fees have not yet been ruled upon, and (3) to place under the Court’s protection the 304 million Tesla shares represented by the options at issue.

 The parties completed briefing those issues on May 21.
 In a May 28 letter ruling, the Chancellor denied Plaintiff’s motions “without prejudice to re-raise the requests if events warrant.”
 (That letter is the subject of this post.)